ccprogwarrior/ccprog1/1 Expressions/🌘SquareArea.md

 # Square Area
-Write a program that solves for the area of a square given its side length
+Write a program that solves for the area of a square given its side length user input

 Area of square = side * side